daos-stack/daos/doc/user/posix.md

 The pool uuid should already exist, and the path should specify a location somewhere within a dfuse mount point that resolves to a POSIX container.
 Once a link is created it can be accessed through the new path, and following the link is virtually transparent.
-No container uuid is required, if not is not supplied it will be created.
+No container uuid is required. if one is not supplied, it will be created.

-To destroy a container again the following command should be used.
+To destroy a container again, the following command should be used.

 ```bash
 daos container destroy --svc --path <path to entry point>